HuongIvyNguyen/flight_performance/README.md

 ## Post-feedback Design
 After reviewing all the feedback, I made the following changes for my data visualization:
-+ Changed the last bar chart from stacked format to grouped format
++ Changed the last bar chart from stacked format to grouped format.I chose grouped bar chart instead of stacked bar charts since I think it shows the distribution among all variables for each carrier in the list for comparison.
 + Removed gridlines from all backgrounds
 + Overwrote the default tooltips and added in new effect for mouseover for the first two bar charts
 + Adjusted the size so that all content can be fitted in a single page without scrolling over horizontally
++ Corrected all titles for all charts so the graphs are more explanatory and storytelling to the audience.

+I chose to keep the tooltip format for the last bar chart since I like how it shows the information for each carrier with the responding variable.
+Also, I like the underline effect, whick helps to compare which is the most common cause in delaying flights for all cariers in the top-five-delay list.

 The final visualization can be accesses via index-final.html file.